-Architosh™ is a publication of Architosh LLC, and BritasMedia™ and is exclusively focused on being the leading Internet magazine dedicated to Mac CAD and 3D professionals and students worldwide.
+Architosh™ is a publication of Architosh LLC, and BritasMedia™ and is exclusively focused on being the leading Internet magazine dedicated to Mac and iOS based CAD and 3D professionals and students worldwide.

 Architosh Mission Statement

 Architosh LLC’s publishing mission with the Architosh Web site is to serve a worldwide audience of Macintosh-based and iOS-based CAD and 3D professionals and students working within multiple fields and industries including: Animation, Architecture, Computer-Aided Industrial Design (CAID), Construction, Engineering, Game Design, MCAD (Mechanical Computer-Aided Design), PLM (Product Lifecycle Management), Medical, Science and Visualization.